 Starting from a description of main architectures characterizing the HPC world,

-It will shown a course targeted to improve the overall performance of a code in Solid Earth, currently in use at the CHEESE Center of Excellence H2020 project.
-First, parallel performance profiling tools will be provided on the initial version of the code to find the so-called performance bottlenecks.
-Starting from the profiling analysis, it will show how and where to intervene with respect to the hardware characterization of the HPC machine used for the investigation.
-We will show also how debug tools will be useful in the development / optimization phase to eliminate any possible bugs introduced in the writing (or redesign) of new parts of the code.
-Finally, it will be shown how to improve the overall performance of the code with respect to other popular parameters such as I / O, vectorization, etc.
+parallel performance profiling tools will be provided on examples of the code to find the so-called performance bottlenecks.
+Starting from the profiling analysis, it will show how and where to intervene with respect to the hardware characterization of the HPC machine used for the investigation to improve the overall performance of serial and parallel codes.

 At the end of the course the student will be able to:

 use a concrete methodology to improve the performance of a code in Solid Earth already in use in the context of ChEESE project

 find and solve all the main bottlenecks of an application with respect to appropriate computational metrics and the machine used

 Researchers in Solid Earth interested to learn and use all those techniques and related tools that may allow them to improve the performance of their code on current HPC architectures in the shortest possible time.

 Knowledge of C, FORTRAN, MPI or OpenMP is recommended.
 Notions of Parallel computing techniques and algorithms for Solid Earth applications